aria-ml/dataeval/docs/source/reference/glossary.md

     False Discovery Rate Correction is a statistical procedure for correcting for the problem caused by running multiple hypothesis tests at once.
 It is typically used in high-throughput experiments in order to correct for random events that falsely appear significant.

 False Negative Rate (FN)
-    A measure of {term}`machine leaning<Machine Learning (ML)>` model accuracy.
+    A measure of {term}`machine learning<Machine Learning (ML)>` model accuracy.
 It measures the frequency at which a negative prediction was found for a positive ground truth value.

     See {term}`Confusion Matrix`